anthonyjohncava/anthonyjohncava/README.md

 👋 Hi, I’m Anthony Cava.

+📍 Currently living in Adelaide, South Australia.
+Originally from The Philippines 🇵🇭.

-🎓I'm a recent software development graduate from the University of South Australia.
+🎓 I'm a recent software development graduate from the University of South Australia.

-Now that I have a lot of free time, I am currently working towards building projects that I'm truly passionate about. 😀
+❤️‍🔥 Now that I have a lot of free time, I am currently working towards building projects that I'm truly passionate about. 😀

 👀 I’m interested in mobile app development, games development, and machine learning.